cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 **Using Aliases to Refer to Previous Subjects**

-Cypress has some added functionality for quickly referring back to past DOM element subjects called [Aliases](/guides.html).
+Cypress has some added functionality for quickly referring back to past subjects called [Aliases](/guides.html).
 It looks something like this:

 ```js
 cy.get('.my-selector')